Last update: August 7, 2006

 LAADS and Data Pool README.

-The users not only can browse, select, and order both LAADS archive data and
+Users not only can browse, select, and order LAADS archive data through LAADS

-archive data, and Datapool data by using LAADS FTP server without having to
+archive data by using LAADS HTTP server without having to

 Rapid and Simple Data Searches and Orders